 Blazing Star (Mentzelia crocea)

 Habitat: This is a foothill flower, peaking at around 4,000 feet (1,200 meters) elevation.
-You can usually find a large stand of it about half a mile into the Hite Cove trail.
+You can usually find a large stand of it sometime in April about half a mile into the Hite Cove trail.
 If it's in bloom, you won't miss it - it's a big, bold, and aptly named flower.

 Flowering Season: April - June